jobitjoseph/CH32X035_USBSerial/README.md

 ## License

 This library is provided under the MIT License.
-See LICENSE file for details.
+See the LICENSE file for details.

 ## Support